sh3bu/Portswigger_labs/File_Upload/Remote code execution via web shell upload/README.md

 </p>
 ```

-Note that the file has been uploaded at `avatars/file.php`.
+Once uploaded , right click on the image and open in new  tab.
+From the url we can understand that it is loading the file from `/files/avatars/file.php`

-Now change the request method to GET with the url **files/avatars/file.php**.
+So change the request method to GET with the url **files/avatars/file.php**.

 ```
 GET /files/avatars/file.php HTTP/2